-We calculate EBITDA as net income, adjusted for net losses attributable to noncontrolling interest, before (a) other income (expense), net, (b) provision for income taxes, and (c) depreciation and amortization.
+We calculate EBITDA as net income, adjusted for net losses attributable to noncontrolling interest, before (a) interest income, (b) provision for income taxes, (c) depreciation and amortization, and (d) interest expense.
+EBITDA in the prior period has been recast to conform to the current period presentation.